Best AIWB Holster Options for Appendix Carry: Reviewed

 Holster Materials & Retention

 Based on the list, you might have guessed that I most commonly wear kydex holsters (sometimes pejoratively referred to as plastic, even by me, sorry!), but I’ve recently grown quite fond of leather too.
-And then there are nylon holsters or so-called soft holsters.
-Honestly, I’ve never liked these much, but just like any other material, nylon also offers some perks.
-Last but not least, hybrid holsters have recently become a thing, especially for those who can’t decide on just one particular type of material or want their holster to offer a little bit of everything.
+Then there are nylon holsters, or so-called soft holsters.
+Honestly, I’ve never been a fan, but they do have their perks.
+And let’s not forget hybrid holsters—perfect for those who can’t decide on just one material or want a mix of everything.

 Conclusion